 History Club: The Athens Bible School History Club is dedicated to the promotion, learning and preservation of the accurate history of the United States and the state of Alabama.
 Each year the club takes on a project to challenge the students to both learn and preserve history.
-Also, club members take a 3-day trip to significant historical sites in the Southern and Midwest United States.
+Field trips are taken to enhance the mission of the club.
 Most recently the club has journeyed to Lexington, Savannah, St. Louis, and Pensacola.